-Provide 2007-2008 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2008-2009 academic year costs of attendance for the following categories that are applicable to your institution.

-Χ Check here if your institution's 2007-2008 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2007-2008 academic year costs of attendance will be available: end of April 2007
+Χ Check here if your institution's 2008-2009 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2007-2008 academic year costs of attendance will be available: end of April 2008

 G1.
-Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2007-2008 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2008-2009 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 First-Year Undergraduates

-PRIVATE INSTITUTIONS T II St T Cal Ondergraduates
+PRIVATE INSTITUTIONS T II St- T Cal Chaergraduates

 Tuition:

 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 PUBLIC INSTITUTIONS

 Out-of-state:

 NONRESIDENT ALIENS

 Tuition:

+Tultion.

+1

 REQUIRED FEES:

+DOOM AND DOADD: 1

 ROOM AND BOARD:

 (on-campus)

 ROOM ONLY:

 (on-campus)

 BOARD ONLY:

 (on-campus meal plan)

+11 16 06

-Comprehensive tuition and room an d board fee (if your
+· · · · · · · · · · · · · · · · · · · Comprehensive tuition and room and board fee (if your

-college cannot provide separate tuit , ,
+college cannot provide separate tuition and room and

 board fees):

 Other:

-Outor.

 G2.
+Minimum Maximum

-Minimum Maximum Number of credits per term a student can take for the stated full-time tuition 3 courses (12 credits) 5 courses (20 credits) G3.
+Number of credits per term a student can take for the

+stated full-time tuition 3 courses (12 credits) 5 courses (20 credits)

+•

+G3.
 Yes No

-Do tuition and fees vary by year of junior, senior)? f study (e.g., sophomore, х
+Do tuition and fees vary by year of s junior, senior)? tudy (e.g., sophomore, х

-34 .
-If tuition and fees vary by undergra aduate instructional progr am, describe briefly:
+G4.
+If tuition and fees vary by undergrad uate instructional prog ram, describe briefly:

-35 .
-Provide the estimated expenses for or a typical full-time unde graduate student:
+G5.
+55. Provide the estimated expenses for a typical full-time undergraduate student:

 Residents Commuters (living at home) Commuters (not living at home)

 Books and supplies

 Room only

 Board only

-Transportation

-Other expenses
+Room and board total (if your

+college cannot provide separate

+room and board figures for

-36 .
-Undergraduate per-credit-hour chaper PRIVATE INSTITUTIONS: arges (tuition only)]
+G6.
+Undergraduate per-credit-hour charges (tuition only)

-PUBLIC INSTITUTIONS -

-In-district:

-PUBLIC INSTITUTIONS

-In-state (out-of-district):

-PUBLIC INSTITUTIONS

-Out-of-state:

-NONRESIDENT ALIENS: 1